sensationalspace/terraform_cloud/README.md

 ## Overview

 Welcome to the Terraform test for the DevOps engineer position.
-The goal of this test is to assess your ability to create and manage infrastructure using Terraform, specifically focused on setting up a Databricks environment on Azure.
+The goal of this test is to assess your ability to create and manage infrastructure using Terraform, specifically focused on adding storage to environment on Azure.

 ## Objective